lily-bel/Painterly-2DGS-For-Unity/README.md

 <img width="1212" height="570" alt="splatgif" src="https://github.com/user-attachments/assets/32bfc3a4-118e-4e07-9479-1fe83501b9ef" />

 ## How to use
 Download the package and import into Unity.
 This shader works on **.ply files**.
-You may need to reimport the ply files for the editor scripts to take effect.
+You may need to reimport the .ply files for the editor scripts to take effect.
-Add the Point Cloud Renderer runtime script to your .ply object and assign a shader to the component.
+Add the Point Cloud Renderer runtime script to your .ply object and assign a material to the component.

 ## Shader
 4 materials are included of the same shader.
 Options to add/remove wobbly effect, adjust exposure and texture size, and supports 2x2 atlas or single texture.